If I apply for OPT can I leave the U.S.?

 Is OPT a different visa?

 No. A person with OPT authorization is still in F-1 status, holding an EAD for OPT.
 You still need an ISSS advisor signature on your I-20 if you want to re-enter the United States during your time on OPT.
 The ISSS advisor signature should be no more than six months old at the time you re-enter.
 For more information about travel, view Travel Information and Visa Renewal Information.
-Visa renewal on OPT can be more difficult, and you are strongly advised to have your OPT card and proof of employment in additional to regular documentation.
+Visa renewal on OPT can be more difficult, and you are strongly advised to have your OPT card and proof of employment in addition to regular documentation.